lukatas/ATES_SensitivityAnalyses/README.md

 ## 📌 How to cite?

+### The method:

+To be completed once published: Tas, L., Hartog, N., Bloemendal, M., Simpson, D., Robert, T., Thibaut, R., Zhang, L., Hermans, T. (...).
+Effciency and heat transport processes of LT-ATES systems: insights from distance-based global sensitivity analyses...

+### The code:
+To be completed once published: Luka Tas (2024).
+ATES_SensitivityAnalyses (version?)
+Zenodo. ....

 ## 💭 Questions

 Don't hesitate to reach out in case of questions! link naar github profiel

 ## Acknowledgemets
+The resources and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government.